Meet Robert Martin

 Books: Fun tales to show kids how self-confidence and kindness can help them face any challenge

-With these children in mind, Martin crafts fast-paced stories that often feature characters with a broad range of pediatric health and socialization challenges, including Attention Deficit Hyperactivity Disorder (ADHD), brain cancer and cultural/socialization issues.
+With these children in mind, Martin crafts fast-paced stories that often feature characters with a broad range of pediatric health and socialization challenges, including Attention Deficit Hyperactivity Disorder (ADHD), autism and brain cancer.
 Martin approaches the difficult issues with a child’s feelings in mind, showing a keen understanding and sensitivity to their point of view.
 For a child with a health challenge, the books offer reassurance and a path to courage.
 For their friends, Martin’s storytelling provides a roadmap to understanding and age-appropriate ways to provide support.
 The books are designed to be read and discussed as readers uncover what’s needed to overcome any real-world hurdle – understanding, empathy and courage!
 Additionally, many of Martin’s books feature a grandparent as one of the main characters and can also be used by grandparents looking for ways to connect with their grandchild.
 A teaching guide is provided on Martin’s website for each book.

 Grandparents: The reliable ‘go-to-person’ for kids